 Those are all great technological drivers for growth but does the market need exist to support the development of all these new sports watches that play music?
 Anecdotally we would all say ‘Yes!’
 But maybe the market is not as big as you might at first think.

-- As of May 2018 – there are imminently about to be several more Garmin music watches…Vivoactive 3 Music and Forerunner 45 Music.
-Music support should be added to models throughout Garmin’s running/tri range.
+- As of October 2018 – there are now several more Garmin music watches…Vivoactive 3 Music, Garmin Fenix 5 Plus Series, Garmin 645 Music.
+Music support should be added to models throughout Garmin’s running/tri range as tiem passes.

 - 2018/2019 will see the introduction of a new processor for most (all?)
 WearOS watches.
-This will coincide with new models from most of the key players.
+This will coincide with new models from most of the key players starting in October 2018 with LG.

 Best Running Watch With Music – Who runs With Music?